Last updated on October 29th, 2021 at 11:00 pm

 Wine Bottle Drip Candle Holders

 Here’s a candle craft that I remember from the 1970’s, when wine bottles were the candle holders of choice at many parties and coffee houses.
-Perhaps this mod trend came from candlelit French cafes, where each table was topped by a checkered tablecloth and lit by a tapered candle dripping colored wax over green bottle glass.
+Perhaps this mod trend for wine bottle drip candle holders came from candlelit French cafes, where each table was topped by a checkered tablecloth and lit by a tapered candle dripping colored wax over green bottle glass.

 Here’s how to make your own wine bottle drip candle holders to record your own special occasions with each new layer of colored wax.